SERVICE NO: 6239

 YEAR OF BIRTH: 1894

 UNIT: 5th Battalion

 EMBARKED: 11 September 1916

 FATE: Killed in Action – Ypres, Belgium, 4 October 1917

 Stanley Walton Davies was born at Hamilton in 1894 to Frederick Walton Davies and Mary Ann Blackney of Lonsdale Street.
 While working as a boundary rider at Lubeck near Murtoa, Stanley travelled to Melbourne and enlisted on 22 April 1916 aged 26.
 He joined the 5th Battalion, 20 Reinforcements and sailed on the HMAT A14 Euripides on 11 September 1916 for France.
-Stanley’s brother William Frederick enlisted on 16 July 1915 and Alfred on 10 May 1917.
+Stanley’s brother William Frederick enlisted on 16 July 1915 and Albert on 10 May 1917.

 Arriving in Plymouth, England on 26 October 1916, Sydney spent the next two months in England before proceeding to France in December.
 The 5th Battalion was moving toward Belgium when Stanley joined them.
 In March 1917, Sydney was hospitalised with dermatitis for over three weeks.

 At the beginning of October 1917, plans were afoot for the third operation in the Ypres offensive.
 In the early hours of 4 October 1917, twelve allied divisions were involved in the Battle of Broodseinde and that is where Stanley lost his life.
 A shell killed him instantly and he was buried in the trench where he fell.

 According to Stanley’s brother William when applying for a war gratuity, during the war the boys’ crippled mother Mary Ann was bedridden.
 She eventually died in Hamilton in 1920.